Valentine's Day gift ideas that show your love

 Aurate Heart Ring ($80-$200; auratenewyork.com)

-Meet the dainty ring that sold out in just 24 hours!
-Now back in stock, the infinity heart ring is available in three colors (gold, white or rose gold) and three rates — vermeil ($80), 14-karat ($200) and 18-karat (made to order).
+The perfectly dainty infinity heart ring is available in three colors (gold, white or rose gold) and three rates — vermeil ($80), 14-karat ($200) and 18-karat (made to order).

 _______________________________________________________________________________